RobFyd/Homepage/README.md

 ### Description

-This is my first website created as a result of taking a course in 'Frontend developer od podstaw'.
+This is my first website created as a result of taking a course in "Frontend developer od podstaw".
 It contains some information about me and showcases my skills so far.
-The 'Homepage' is still being updated.
+The "Homepage" is still being updated.

 My first page contains:
 - HTML